dustractor/ParameterRandomizer/README.md

 *(Note the 12 used as the argument to the range function.
 The range yields 12 things -- starting with 0 -- so the last value is 11.
 If we had said range(11), then the 'cross' parameter would have remained unlocked.)*

+**No-name parameters** are parameters that either don't have a name or have a name that starts with "MIDI CC #" or "MIDI Channel ".
+They are ignored by default and shown with an asterisk in the parameter info report.
+To change this you may use ``ignorenonames(False)``.
+It's best to let the randomizer ignore them because having 4000+ automations tends to slow down FL Studio to a standstill.

 ## Final notes